veillette/physics-book/contents/ch7ConservationOfEnergy.md

 Energy, as we have noted, is conserved, making it one of the most important physical quantities in nature.
-The **law of conservation of energy**{: data-type="term" #import-auto-id2096012} can be stated as follows:
+The **law of conservation of energy**{: class="term" #import-auto-id2096012} can be stated as follows:

 *Total energy is constant in any process.
 It may change in form or be transferred from one system to another, but the total remains the same.*